Search Blogs

 Ranking: #28 in QS World University Rankings

-It was in 1880 when the University of Southern California (USC) first opened its doors to 53 students and 10 teachers.
-Today, USC is home to over 48,000 students and 4,400 full-time faculty.
-Known as the most expensive private university in the US, the university is renowned for its academic excellence, research opportunities, and diverse and inclusive student experiences.
+It was in 1880 when the University of Southern California (USC) (one of the most expensive universities in USA) first opened its doors to 53 students & 10 teachers.
+Today, USC is home to over 48,000 students & 4,400 full-time faculty.
+Known as the most expensive private university in the US, the university is renowned for its academic excellence, research opportunities, & diverse & inclusive student experiences.
 USC has also awarded around $464.3 million in financial aid from all university sources, along with a $35 million investment to support various community initiatives.
-The breakdown of the costs includes room/board $18,694, fees $1,200, books & supplies $1,300, and personal expenses $4,371.
+The breakdown of the costs includes room/board $18,694, fees $1,200, books & supplies $1,300, & personal expenses $4,371.
+University of Southern California (USC) graduates earn a median starting salary of around $70,000 per year.

 6. Tufts University